 PCI SSC will base their approval solely on the results of the laboratory evaluation report.
-Upon receipt of the test report for a new evaluation, the PCI SSC have two weeks (14 calendar days) from receipt of that report to identify any technical issues or questions for resolution by the test laboratory.
-If no issues or questions to the laboratory are identified within this time frame, PCI SSC shall post the approval information to the website and issue an approval letter.
+All reports, inquiries from report reviewers, and Laboratory responses to inquiries are managed through the PCI SSC Portal.
+Upon receipt of the test report for a new evaluation, the PCI SSC has two weeks (14 calendar days) from receipt of that report to identify any technical issues or questions for resolution by the test laboratory.
+If the report is deemed by the reviewers as sufficiently deficient in quality, it shall be rejected prior to it being reviewed in its entirety and must be redone by the laboratory and resubmitted, which will restart the entire process.

+If no issues or questions to the laboratory are identified within this time frame, PCI SSC shall post the approval information to the Website and issue an approval letter.
 If questions or issues are identified and sent to the laboratory, the cycle resets to one week (seven calendar days) after receipt of a complete and acceptable response from the laboratory.
 The seven-day reset start does not occur until receipt of an acceptable response for the last open item previously identified.
 Should additional questions or issues arise, the cycle repeats until a satisfactory response is received, at which time PCI SSC will post the information to the PCI SSC website and issue the approval letter.
+In all cases where reports require resubmittal as part of the process of addressing technical issues or questions, the changes to any reports subsequent to the initial report must be done using revision marks-i.e., "redlined."